enniolopes/familybusiness_usma/2_VARIABLES.md

 *Bettinazzi, E. L., Miller, D., Amore, M. D., & Corbetta, G. (2018).
 Ownership similarity in mergers and acquisitions target selection.
 Strategic Organization, 1476127018801294.*

 #### **2.1.
 Dependent Variable**
-**Acquisition Occurrence** - dummy variable that describes if the acquisition occurred (acquisition implies control).
+**New Acquisition Occurrence** - variable that describes stake aquisitions from acquires that do NOT have participation on target firm (stake = 0%) defined into 3 acquisition levels: control, joint venture and minority aquisitions

 #### **2.2.
 Indenpendent Variables**
 **Ownership Correspondence** - dummy variable which assumes value 1 when the two firms share the same type of ownership before the deal (0 otherwise).